 What is soluble fiber?

-Soluble fiber, though it absorbs water, is still not broken down in our digestive tract.
-It plays an equally important role, though, as soluble fiber binds to cholesterol particles and removes them from the body, which helps to reduce overall blood cholesterol levels and therefore the risk of heart disease.
+In particular, these beneficial fatty acids stop cholesterol from being absorbed in the liver [source].
+Soluble fiber also binds to cholesterol particles and removes them from the body (wow!), which reduces overall blood cholesterol levels and lowers the risk of heart disease.
 The soluble fiber in oats is particularly good for this.

-Soluble fiber also helps keep blood sugar stable, and since it absorbs water as it passes through your system, it helps keep your stools in good shape and protects against constipation and diarrhea.
-In fact, most fiber supplements (such as Metamucil) contain mostly soluble fiber.
+Soluble fiber also works to keep blood sugar stable, and since it absorbs water as it passes through your system, it helps keep your stools in good shape and protects against constipation and diarrhea.
+In fact, most fiber supplements (such as Metamucil, made of psyllium husk) contain mostly soluble fiber.